pkmn/engine/src/lib/gen1/README.md

   - if `showdown` is enabled byte 372 is used to store the last selected move index of `side[0]` and byte 373 is used to store whether or not the side's last executed move would have been considered "counterable"; and bytes 374 and 375 store the same information for `side[1]`
-  - otherwise the first 3 bits of byte 372 stores the last selected move index of `side[0]` and the next bit stores whether that side's last executed move would have been considered "counterable", with the same information for `side[1]`'s being stored in the second 4 bits
+  - otherwise the first 4 bits of byte 372 stores the last selected move index of `side[0]` and the next 4 bits store whether that side's last executed move would have been considered "counterable", with the same information for `side[1]`'s being stored in the second byte
 - the `rng` depends on whether or not Pokémon Showdown compatibility mode is enabled (`-Dshowdown`):
   - if `showdown` is enabled, the RNG state begins on byte 376 and consists of a 64-bit seed, written in native-endianness
-  - otherwise the RNG state begins on byte 373 and consists of the 10 bytes of the seed followed by the index pointing to which byte of the seed is currently being used
+  - otherwise the RNG state begins on byte 374 and consists of the 9 bytes of the seed followed by the index pointing to which byte of the seed is currently being used

 ### `Side`